Sony XDR-F1HD

 The operating instructions warn not to place the loop near the tuner as it may pick up noise.
 I noticed some low-level interference at the low end of the band, but it was easy to minimize by repositioning and reorienting the loop.

 I connected a signal generator terminated in 50Ω between one antenna terminal and the shell of an RCA audio jack.
 Sensitivity was the same for both terminals, confirming the input balance.
-At 1500 kHz, −93 dBm yielded 30 dB S/N for a 90%-modulated, 1-kHz tone.
-400-Hz THD at 30% modulation was 0.08%.
+At 1500 kHz, −93 dBm yielded 30 dB S/N for a 90%-modulated, 1 kHz tone.
+400 Hz THD at 30% modulation was 0.08%.
 It reached 0.14% only at −10 dBm, and the audio stayed clean to 0 dBm.
-This is a much higher RF level than the Sangean HDT-1X tolerated without noticeable audio distortion.
-Both the Sony and Sangean have an AM RF amplifier.
+This is a much higher RF level than the Sangean HDT-1X tolerates without noticeable audio distortion.
+Both the Sony and Sangean use an RF amplifier stage for AM.

-This is the audio output spectrum for a test signal consisting of preemphasized tones spaced 250 Hz.
+This is the audio output spectrum for a test signal consisting of NRSC-preemphasized tones spaced 250 Hz.
 The horizontal scale is 1 kHz/div and vertical is 10 dB/div.
 The plot confirms my listening impression that the XDR-F1HD severely rolls off the AM high-end.
 The response is down 24 dB at 4 kHz.

 The benefit of the bandwidth limiting, which is done at IF, is immunity to adjacent-channel interference.
 It is easy to receive a weak skywave signal next to a strong local.
 Only the occasional sibilant splat from a wideband adjacent may intrude.
 Unlike the HDT-1X, the XDR-F1HD has neither variable IF bandwidth nor synchronous detection.
 Illustrating the latter was distortion on some skywave signals during selective fades.